 The Daycare May Be Legally Responsible for Your Child’s Bullying Injuries

 You already believe the daycare provider is morally responsible for your child’s injuries.
 If daycare staff had supervised the children more closely or acted quickly when a problem arose, then your child may not have been hurt.

 But is the daycare legally responsible for what happened?
 Daycares should recognize that bullying may occur.
 They should have strategies in place to prevent it from happening and to promptly and effectively address bullying that does happen.
 When daycares fail to do that, they may be legally responsible for any injuries that result.

 Bullying behavior may be subtle or quickly dismissed as a child’s play by daycare providers.
 You deserve to know what really happened to your child, and our Texas daycare injury lawyers may be able to help you get that information during a thorough investigation.
 We will also fight for your child’s full compensation for injuries that never should have happened.

 To learn more, please call us today for an initial consultation.
-Additionally, we invite you to learn more about protecting your child by downloading our free resources.
-If you are looking for a new daycare provider, please read, 11 Tips to Help Parents Choose a Safe Daycare, and if your child has been hurt, please read, A Five-Step Guide for Parents Dealing With a Daycare Injury.
+Additionally, we invite you to learn more about protecting your child by chekcing out our free resources.
+If your child has been seriously hurt or injured at daycare, please read, A Five-Step Guide for Parents Dealing With a Daycare Injury.